TheBrainFamily/mock-socket-with-protocol/README.md

 ## Feedback / Issues

-If you have any feedback, encounter any bugs, or just have a question, please feel free to create a [github issue](https://github.com/thoov/mock-socket/issues/new) or send me a tweet at [@thoov](https://twitter.com/thoov).
+If you have any feedback, encounter any bugs, or just have a question, please feel free to create a [github issue](https://github.com/thoov/mock-socket-with-protocol/issues/new)